Off-label Drug Use

 Studies have reported that about half of the chemotherapy drugs used are given for conditions not listed on the FDA-approved drug label.
 In fact, the National Cancer Institute (NCI) has stated, “Frequently the standard of care for a particular type or stage of cancer involves the off-label use of one or more drugs.”

 Treating certain types of pain with tricyclic antidepressants is an example of off-label drug use.
-This old class of antidepressant drugs is approved and labeled to be used for clinical depression.
+This old class of drugs is approved and labeled to be used for clinical depression.
 Today these drugs are seldom used to treat depression because safer drugs are available.
 But doctors have found that the tricyclics often work very well in treating certain types of pain.

 What questions should I ask my doctor about off-label drug use?